Pinogic/InstallAndPlay-Oblivion/README.md

 - Removed FPS Shutter at Oblivion Gates
 - Pre-Configured Ultra Settings (original) for "Install and Play" (Should run on every new System)
 ## Install
-This script only works with the Steam Installation of "The Elder Scrolls IV: Oblivion® Game of the Year Edition Deluxe"!
+Only works with the Steam Installation of "The Elder Scrolls IV: Oblivion® Game of the Year Edition Deluxe"!

 1. Extract the 7z file
 2. Right click "setup.ps1" and choose "Run with PowerShell".